 Illegal Harvest, Crippling Loss, Disease and Parasites - Although poaching losses appear insignificant on the Morgan-South Rich Unit, due primarily to a highly visible law enforcement effort, crippling losses are a concern, especially under buck-only hunting.
-Hunter survey studies (Austin, D.D.
-1992.
-Great Basin Naturalist 52:364-372) suggests as many as 18 deer may be left in the field per 100 hunters.
-Disease is very difficult to evaluate, but high mortality in the spring is often associated with disease.
-The animal disease diagnostic facility associated with Utah State University acts as the laboratory to identify disease problems.
+Disease is very difficult to evaluate, but high mortality is often associated with disease and malnutrition.
+The animal disease diagnostic facility associated with

+Utah State University acts as the laboratory to identify disease problems.
 Chronic Wasting disease is of further concern though it has not yet been detected on the unit.
 Surveillance will be implemented by testing hunter harvested animals as well as targeted surveillance of symptomatic animals.